Postcommodity

-Postcommodity, a Southwest Native American Artist collective, was founded in 2007 by Kade Twist and Steven Yazzie.
+Postcommodity, a Southwest Native American interdisciplinary artist collective, was founded in 2007 by Kade Twist and Steven Yazzie.
 Their name refers to the "commodity era" of Native American art trading in the late 1800s and 1900s, with the "post" being in reference to their modern take on traditional Native art forms.

-Their current members include Kade Twist and Cristobal Martinez.
+Their current members include Kade Twist (Cherokee Nation) and Cristobal Martinez (Mestizo).
 Former members are Raven Chacon (2009–2018), Steve Yazzie (2007–2010) and Nathan Young (2007–2015).